gkatsikas/snf/README.md

 SNF: Synthesizing high performance NFV service chains
 =========

-A framework to turn a chain of Click-based network functions (NFs) into a sythesized network function (SNF).
+A framework to turn a chain of Click-based network functions (NFs) into a synthesized network function (SNF).
 Our [PeerJ Computer Science journal article][snf-paper] provides more information about SNF.

 If you use SNF in your work, please cite our [article][snf-paper]: